-A.7 Explain, as the case may be, how the significant shareholders are represented.
+A.6 Explain, as the case may be, how the significant shareholders are represented.
 Specifically, state those directors appointed to represent significant shareholders, those whose appointment was proposed by significant shareholders and/or companies in its group, specifying the nature of such relationships or ties.
 In particular, mention the existence, identity and post of directors, or their representatives, as the case may be, of the listed company, who are, in turn, members of the Board of Directors or their representatives of companies that hold significant shareholdings in the listed company or in group companies of these significant shareholders.

-Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship/post Luis Miguel Álvarez Pérez FCapital Dutch, B.V.
+Name or company name of related director or representative Company name of the group company of the significant shareholder Description of relationship/post Luis Miguel Álvarez Pérez FCapital Dutch, B.V.
 Grupo Finaccess S.A.P.I. de C.V.
 Luis Miguel Álvarez Pérez is a proprietary director of controlling shareholder Grupo Finaccess.
 José Parés Gutiérrez FCapital Dutch, B.V.
 Grupo Finaccess S.A.P.I. de C.V.
 José Parés is a proprietary director of controlling shareholder Grupo Finaccess.
 Carlos Fernández González FCapital Dutch, B.V.
 Grupo Finaccess S.A.P.I. de C.V.
 Carlos Fernández González is a proprietary director of controlling shareholder Grupo Finaccess.
-Steven Kent Winegar Clark Gosha Holdings, S.à.r.l Gosha Holdings, S.à.r.l Steven Kent Winegar is a proprietary director of shareholder Gosha Holdings, S.à.r.l.
-Henry Joseph McGovern Gosha Holdings, S.à.r.l Gosha Holdings, S.à.r.l Henry Joseph McGovern is an executive director linked to significant shareholder Gosha Holdings, S.à.r.l. and also has a marital relationship with the indirect controlling shareholder of Gosha Holdings, S.à.r.l, Ms. Malgorzata Ewa McGovern.

-A.8 State whether the company has been notified of any shareholders' agreements that may affect it, in accordance with Articles 530 and 531 of the Ley de Sociedades de Capital ("Corporate Enterprises Act" or "LSC").
+A.7 State whether the company has been notified of any shareholders' agreements that may affect it, in accordance with Articles 530 and 531 of the Ley de Sociedades de Capital ("Corporate Enterprises Act" or "LSC").
 If so, describe these agreements and list the party shareholders: